nearform/graphql-hooks-workshop/ ../part-2-schema/README.md

 # Part 2 - graphQL schema for `graphql-hooks`

-- Goal 1: Display a list of 'users'
+- Display a list of 'users'
-- Goal 2: Create a new 'user'
+- Create a new 'user'

-## Steps
+## Fill in

 - Create `src/app/pages/ListUsers.js`